APPOINTMENTS & EMERGENCIES 847 827 6290

 Problems with the TMJ can be dealt with by using dental treatments here at the Meyer Dental Group; we have a variety of solutions to TMJ problems that will help to address the root cause and deal more effectively with that nagging headache.

 The temporomandibular joint is one of the most important joints in the facial region and is intimately related to the teeth and anything that goes wrong with them.
+Even anxiety could be a serious cause of TMJ.
 The joint allows the jaws to move up and down so is used to help us talk, eat, drink and bite on something.
 If there has been anything to throw the joint out of alignment, even just a little, it can lead to a number of unrelated chronic symptoms, which can be painful and hard to treat in isolation.

 We believe at the Meyer Dental Group that it is always better to solve the root cause of a pain rather than continue to treat the symptoms so we urge those with a persistent headache and other pains such as in the neck or back region to see one of our dentists to find out if the jaw joint is to blame.
 We can then work on a package of treatment options which should see the end of your TMJ problem and banish those headaches too!